How to apply for a personal loan

-- Click ‘Go to Site’ when you find a product on finder.com.au that you’d like to apply for
+- Click "Go to Site" when you find a product on finder.com.au that you’d like to apply for.

-- Fill out the lender’s online application form and submit it (see below for the documents you’ll need)
+- Fill out the lender’s online application form and submit it (see below for the documents you’ll need).

-The lender will get in touch with you and tell you whether you have been approved, and how much they are willing to lend you.
+The lender will get in touch with you and tell you whether you have been approved and how much they are willing to lend you.

 Documents you need to apply

 - Details of your assets.
-This includes any properties or vehicles you own as well as any savings you have accumulated.
+You will need to list any properties or vehicles you own as well as any savings.